 Auto and auto parts stores are the largest component of total U.S. retail sales; they make up 20% of the total.
 That includes auto dealer sales of both new and used vehicles and auto parts.

-In 2019 10.8 million cars and trucks were produced in the US and 13.7 million were sold including cars and trucks produced in the US, Canada and Mexico.
+In 2019, 10.8 million cars and trucks were produced in the United States and 13.7 million were sold, including cars and trucks produced in the United States, Canada, and Mexico.
 According to the American Automotive Policy Council, this level of production will increase to an average of 12 million per year through 2025.

 According to Allied Market Research, the global electric vehicle market was worth $162 billion in 2019.
 It is projected to reach $802 billion by 2027.
-This is due to their efficiency.
+This is due to electric vehicles’ efficiency and environmental advantages over gasoline-powered vehicles.
 Electric vehicles emit 54% fewer CO2 emissions than the average new gas-powered vehicle.
-There are 1.2 million EVs on the road today.
+There are 1.6 million EVs on the road today.
 By 2030, there will be 18.7 million.
 The biggest obstacles to the EV market today are the high cost of manufacturing, charging times, and battery life.
-People are also concerned that there aren't enough charging stations and the range is too limited.
-But, those obstacles will likely decline as automakers reach economies of scale.
+People are also concerned that there aren’t enough charging stations and the range is too limited.
+But those obstacles will likely decline as automakers reach economies of scale.

 The biggest obstacles to the EV market is the high cost of manufacturing, charging time, and battery life.